Skip to content

 7. Attach the generated HAR file to your support ticket or email.

-1. Enable the Develop menu: Go to Safari > Settings (or Preferences) > Advanced and check the box for Show Develop menu in menu bar (or Show features for web developers).
+1. Enable the Develop menu: Navigate to Safari > Settings (or Preferences) > Advanced and check the box for Show Develop menu in menu bar (or Show features for web developers).

-2. Go to the web page where the issue occurs.
+2. Navigate to the webpage where the issue occurs.

 3. Select Develop > Show Web Inspector.

-5. Refresh the page or repeat the steps that cause the issue to record the network activity.
+5. Refresh the page or reproduce the steps that cause the issue to record network activity.

-6. Click the Export button (usually near the top right of the Web Inspector) in the Network tab.
+6. Click the Export button (typically located near the top right of the Web Inspector) in the Network tab.

 7. Save the HAR file to your computer.